lilyholloway/lilyholloway.github.io/cv.md

 ---
 ## **Other poems can be found in...** <br>
-<a href="https://aucklanduniversitypress.co.nz/out-here-an-anthology-of-takat-pui-and-lgbtqia-writers-from-aotearoa/">Out Here: An Anthology of Takatāpui and LGBTQIA+ New Zealand Writers</a>, Landfall, Poetry New Zealand Yearbook (2023, 2022, 2021), The Spinoff, Sweet Mammalian, Starling (16, 15, 14, 12, 11), blackmail, Midway Journal, Poetry Lab Shanghai, Poetry Shelf, <a href="https://aucklanduniversitypress.co.nz/rapture/">Rapture: An Anthology of Performance Poetry from Aotearoa New Zealand</a>, no time to lollygag, Aniko Press, Mayhem, takahē, Fresh Ink Anthology, Hills Hoist<br>
+<a href="https://aucklanduniversitypress.co.nz/out-here-an-anthology-of-takat-pui-and-lgbtqia-writers-from-aotearoa/">Out Here: An Anthology of Takatāpui and LGBTQIA+ New Zealand Writers</a>, Landfall, Poetry New Zealand Yearbook (2023, 2022, 2021), The Spinoff, Sweet Mammalian, Starling (16, 15, 14, 12, 11), blackmail, Midway Journal, Poetry Lab Shanghai, Poetry Shelf, <a href="https://aucklanduniversitypress.co.nz/rapture/">Rapture: An Anthology of Performance Poetry from Aotearoa New Zealand</a>, no time to lollygag, Aniko Press, Mayhem, takahē, Fresh Ink Anthology, Hills Hoist, The Gravity of the Thing, Overland<br>
 <br>
 ## **Other non-poems can be found in...** <br>
 The Pantograph Punch, The Spinoff, Salty Mag, Newsroom